alicazi/firmware/docs/build.md

 additional features compared to building in the root directory, such as `program-dfu` to flash the produced firmware to the device.

-## Updating System Firmware (Photon)
+## Updating System Firmware (Redbear Duo)

-When building locally on the photon from the develop branch, it is necessary to update the system firmware to the latest version:
+When building locally on the Redbear Duo from the develop branch, it is necessary to update the system firmware to the latest version:

-- put the Photon in DFU mode
+- put the Redbear Duo in DFU mode
 - `cd modules`
-- `make PLATFORM=photon clean all program-dfu`
+- `make PLATFORM=duo clean all program-dfu`
 - You can optionally add `APP`/`APPDIR`/`TEST` values to the command above to build a specific application as you would when building `main`.

 This will flash the latest system modules and the application to your device.

-A key indicator that this is necessary is that the Photon doesn't run your application after flashing, due to a version mismatch.
+A key indicator that this is necessary is that the Redbear Duo doesn't run your application after flashing, due to a version mismatch.
 The onboard LED will breathe magenta to indicate Safe Mode when the application firmware isn't run.